 AddressAm Seerhein, 78467 Konstanz, Germany

 Like every town on Bodensee, Konstanz centers on the harbor.
 The promenade starts at the Rhine bridge and follows the harbor.
-Stroll the palm-tree lined promenade with endless sidewalk cafes, historic townhouses, and buildings like the Kaufhaus (trading house) from 1388.
+Stroll the palm-tree lined promenade with countless sidewalk cafes, historic townhouses, and buildings like the Kaufhaus (trading house) from 1388.

 You can continue around the entire lake in this manner by taking the Bodensee-Rundwanderweg (Lake Constance Trail).
 This trail runs by numerous nature reserves like Wollmatinger Ried Untersee-Gnadensee.
 This reserve includes 600 different types of flora and nearly 300 bird species.

 The impressive statue of Imperia welcomes you to the harbor.
-It was relatively recently erected in 1993 and was controversial, but has become a landmark of Konstanz.
+It was recently erected in 1993 and was controversial, but has become a landmark of Konstanz.
 The satirical depiction is of a nine-meter-tall courtesan holding a pathetic Pope Martin V and Emperor Sigismund.
 It grandly rotates on its pedestal and refers to a short story by Balzac, La Belle Impéria.

 Once you have found your sea legs, take to the water.
-Boat tours leave regularly from mid-April to mid-October from Konstanz to Überlingen to Kreuzlingen to Lindau.
+Boat tours regularly leave from mid-April to mid-October from Konstanz to Überlingen to Kreuzlingen to Lindau.

-Climb to the Sky
+Climb to the Top of Konstanz's Cathedral

 Stop before you enter the cathedral to admire the glass pyramid that protects the Römersiedlung.
-This is the remains of a 3rd-century-AD Roman fort, Constantia.
+This is the remains of a Roman fort, Constantia.
 This original establishment gave the city its name.
-While you can just get a glimpse from this elevation, full tours are available from the tourist office for a modest fee.
+While you can get a glimpse from this elevation, full tours are available from the tourist office for a modest fee.

 Konstanz is home to prehistoric pile-dwellings (also known as stilt houses).
 These ancient settlements found around the Alps are a designated UNESCO World Heritage Site.
-Dating from around 5,000 to 500 B.C., there are 111 of these sites in all, with 18 in Germany.
+Dating from around 5,000 to 500 B.C.E., there are 111 of these sites in all, with 18 in Germany.
 Excavations led to findings from as far back as the Neolithic and Bronze Age.

 AddressMainau, 78465, Germany